dechamps/videojitter/README.md

 ### Step 1: install videojitter

 1. Make sure you have [Python][] installed.
-   - On Windows, you can get it from the Microsoft Store, or just run `winget install python`.
+   - On Windows, run `winget install Python.Python.3.12 --source=winget`.
+   - Do not use the Microsoft Store Python app as [pipx is not compatible with it][pipx-issue1164].
 2. Make sure you have [FFmpeg][] installed.
    - On Windows, you can install it by running `winget install ffmpeg`.
    - You don't need FFmpeg if you don't need to generate a test video, e.g. you